dheida1/Identity-Server/README.md

 ### Important- Please make sure:
 * That the Package Manager default project is set to "IdentityServer.Infrastructure".
+* That "IdentityServer.Api" is set as the startup project.
 * Run these commands:

 `